GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Related Work

 {\bf Image Restoration.} Cloud removal is essentially an image restoration task in which a high-quality clean image is reconstructed from a low-quality, degraded counterpart.
 Recent advances in image restoration follow convolutional neural network (CNN), and numerous CNN-based models have been proposed to improve restoration performance ~\citep{zhang2018image, zhang2020residual, wang2021learning}.
 Global context plays an important role in local pixel-wise recovery.
 However, convolution is not effective for long-range dependency modeling under the principle of local processing~\citep{liang2021swinir}.
-To ensure visually consistent restoration results, a series of works focus on the attention mechanism to obtain global dependency information.
-Wang \etal{} exploit a two-round four-directional IRNN architecture to accumulate global contextual information~\citep{wang2019spatial}.
-Zheng \etal{} introduce a short+long term attention layer to ensure appearance consistency in the image domain.
+To ensure visually consistent restoration results, a series of research focuses on the attention mechanism to obtain global dependency information. \cite{wang2019spatial} exploit a two-round four-directional IRNN architecture to accumulate global contextual information. \cite{zheng2019pluralistic} introduce a short+long term attention layer to ensure appearance consistency in the image domain.
 Recently, Transformer that employs a self-attention mechanism to capture global interactions between contexts~\citep{liu2021swin} has been proposed and shows promising performance in image restoration~\citep{liang2021swinir}.
-However, these methods mostly focus on reconstructing a high-quality clean image from a single low-quality degraded counterpart without auxiliary data.
-In contrast, our proposed model accomplishes high-quality image restoration by integrating complementary information.
+While the task of SAR-enhanced cloud removal studied in this paper needs to integrate both the information from the degraded image itself and the information from auxiliary SAR image, which is more challenging.

 Most existing cloud removal methods are carried out by extending the input channels of the popular CNN architectures.
 For example, McGAN~\citep{enomoto2017filmy} extends the input channels of the conditional Generative Adversarial Networks (cGANs) so that they are compatible with multispectral images.
 DSen2CR~\citep{meraner2020cloud} is derived from the EDSR network~\citep{lim2017enhanced}, and concatenates the SAR's channels and the other channels of the input optical image as input.
 These architectures are usually designed for tasks like super-resolution and motion deblurring, where the local information from the original low-quality image is only partially lost.
 For the cloud removal task, all the local information in the area covered by thick clouds is missing because the clouds completely corrupt the reflectance signal.
 Thus, the cloud removal methods extended from these architectures have limited ability to fully utilize the spatial consistency between the cloudy and the neighboring cloud-free regions.
 In comparison, the architecture presented in this work is designed to integrate the global context information under the guidance of the SAR image.